 Play has several important characteristics which I will explore further.

-We learn when we play as children, in fact this accounts for most of our early learning.
+We learn when we play as children, in fact, this accounts for most of our early learning.
 Can you remember some of those early lessons before you went to primary school?
-Play acts as a learning laboratory for trying out different internal models on an external world.
+Play acts as a learning laboratory for trying out different internal models in an external world.
 This is not dissimilar to our traditional brainstorming sessions.

 Play provides a protected area for our dreams.
 Once in the play state we do not say ‘you can’t do that’ or ‘don’t be silly’.
 Does this not remind you of brainstorming and other techniques?
 When you are free of the rules you are playing!!

 Play provides a way of managing tensions between what is and what can be.
 Such tension can be temporarily reduced by imagining ways of closing the gap.
 A classic case of this is the technique of Visualisation.

 Play is often accompanied by a particular state of mind.
 Just as a child can become lost in a game, so adults can become lost in a problem solving state once they have left their preconceptions behind.